Shijax/adoption-website/README.md

 - jQuery
 - Bootstrap

-**Browserify and Grunt:**

-- Use npm to install Browserify, and any other packages you need to compile your modules.
-- Make sure you have the Grunt task running that will build the distribution bundle file.

 ## Requirements

 - As a user, I want to see a listing of all available pets.
 Each pet should have a card that has all this data: